moorepants/learn-multibody-dynamics/loads.rst

 .. _work: https://en.wikipedia.org/wiki/Work_(physics)

-For example, the gravitational force acting on a particle moving through a unidirectional constant gravitational field (i.e. graviational force is equal in magnitude, doesn't change, and always the same direction) does work on the system.
+For example, the gravitational force acting on a particle moving through a unidirectional constant gravitational field (i.e. where the gravitational force is equal in magnitude, doesn't change, and always the same direction) does work on the system.

 *Non-contributing forces* do no work on the system.
 For example, when a force acts between two points that have no relative motion, no work is done.
 Examples of non-contributing forces:

-a. contact forces on particles across smooth (frictionless) surfaces of rigid bodies
+1. contact forces on particles across smooth (frictionless) surfaces of rigid bodies
-b. any internal contact and body (distance) forces between any two points in a rigid body
+2. any internal contact and body (distance) forces between any two points in a rigid body
-c. contact forces between bodies rolling without slipping on each other (special case of a.)
+3. contact forces between bodies rolling without slipping on each other which is a special case of 1.

-Later we will see how generalized coordinates relieve us from having to specify an non-contributing forces.
+In the next chapter, we will see how the use of generalized coordinates relieve us from having to specify any non-contributing forces.

 Gravity
 =======

-We will often be interested in a multibody systems motion when it is subject to gravitational forces.
-The simplest case is a constant unidirectional gravitational field, which is appropriate model for objects moving on and near the Earth's surface.
-The gravitational forces can be applied solely to the mass centers of each rigid body in a multibody system as a resultant force.
+We will often be interested in a multibody system's motion when it is subject to gravitational forces.
+The simplest case is a constant unidirectional gravitational field, which is an appropriate model for objects moving on and near the Earth's surface.
+The gravitational forces can be applied solely to the mass centers of each rigid body as a resultant force.
 The gravitational torque on the bodies is zero because the force is equal in magnitude for each particle in the body.
 See [Kane1985]_ pg.
-110 for the more general case of `Newton's Law of Universal Gravitation`_ where this is not the case.
+110 for the more general model of `Newton's Law of Universal Gravitation`_ where this is not the case.
 Studies of spacecraft dynamics often require considering both gravitational forces and moments.

 .. _Newton's Law of Universal Gravitation: https://en.wikipedia.org/wiki/Newton's_law_of_universal_gravitation